apify/apify-docs/sources/academy/webscraping/puppeteer_playwright/executing_scripts/extracting_data.md

 ## Next up {#next}

 Our [next lesson](../reading_intercepting_requests.md) will be discussing something super cool - request interception and reading data from requests and responses.
-It's just like using DevTools, except programmatically!
+It's like using DevTools, except programmatically!